vindarel/lisp-journey/content/pythonVSlisp.md

 malformed html and has some neat features (it is clever about headers levels, it can embed markdown, etc).

+Stuff like this is less possible with Python, because the language is less flexible.

-Now, templates are has been, we agree, place to components :)
+Now, let's rather use components than templates :)

 # Deployment, Shipping

-Shipping an app, even more a web app, in Python (and JS) is extremely tedious.
-We are far from shipping a self-contained executable.
-Current projects aiming at fixing that are piles of hacks.
-OK, I can install it once and build on it.
-But several times ?
-And delivering an app to end users ?
+Shipping an app, even more a web app, in Python (and JS) is tedious.
+There are no default way to ship a self-contained executable.
+Current projects aiming at fixing that can work… and may not.

-So we must turn to containers: OK, they're the Big Thing, but we still need to spend hours on reading resources, building the Docker file, the deployment pipeline, fixing upstream bugs, updating the stack, accepting security holes, etc. Hours we could put on our app.
-And still, *users can't download a binary*.
+So the current solution is to turn to containers.
+They're the Big Thing, but we still need to spend hours on reading resources, building the Docker file, the deployment pipeline, fixing bugs, updating the stack, accepting security holes, etc. Hours we could put on our app.
+With Docker though, users still can't download a binary.

-In *Common Lisp*: compile your program to machine code, embed the run-time, the debugger, the web server, the JS dependencies, and ship it.
-Run it in your server and access it from the outside straight away.
+In *Common Lisp*: we (re)discover the joy of a compiled language.
+We compile our program to machine code, the binary embeds the run-time, the debugger, the web server, the JS dependencies, and we ship it.
+We run it on the server and we can access it from the outside straight away.

 An SBCL image of a non-trivial web project will weight ± 20 to 30MB (with core compression).
 For a lighter binary (not that I care personally), we could try ECL (that compiles to C), or use tree-shakers of proprietary implementations (LispWorks, Allegro).

-We can still use and benefit from Docker if needed, of course !
+We can still benefit from Docker if needed, of course.

 *Deployment process in Python*: install Python and pip, install pip dependencies and their system requirements and be prepared for errors (or try non-standard tools,